gsouf/edge-ui/DEVELOP.md

 Express will run on port 5805 - but is forwarded by webpack.<br/>
 That's done via `"proxy": "http://localhost:5805"` in package.json.

+## Storybook

+This app uses storybook for development.<br/>
+Start it with `yarn run storybook`.

+Story files should always be placed alongside the component they belong to.

 # Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).